civicrm/civicrm-user-guide/docs/email/mass-mailings-using-civimail.md

       useful to ensure things like font consistency, basic layout and color.

-  -  Send a test email to a single email address (Note: If the email address does not already exist in CiviCRM a new contact record will be created.)
+  -  Send a test email to a single email address.
+If the email address does not already exist in CiviCRM a new contact record will be created.
   -  Send a test email to a an existing group in CiviCRM.

       The test mailing will fill in all the Tokens and include any attachments you are planning to send.